Rabies is a very frightening disease that causes plenty of concern among dog owners.

 - If you are scratched or bitten by an unknown animal (or the animal’s saliva enters an open wound of any kind), wash the wound vigorously with soap and water.
 Then, contact your doctor or visit the emergency room immediately.
 As with dogs who’re exposed, you may also need to alert the health department to your potential exposure.

 - Ideally, you’ll bring the offending animal in for testing.
 Now obviously, this is a risky proposition in some cases — you don’t want to risk more bites or further injury by trying to wrangle a wild fox or raccoon.
-However, if you can safely capture the animal, it can be observed and tested for rabies, which may (if the tests turn out negative) allow you to avoid having to be vaccinated yourself.
+However, if you can safely capture the animal, it can be observed or euthanized and tested for rabies, which may (if the tests turn out negative) allow you to avoid having to be vaccinated yourself.
 If you aren’t able to capture the animal safely, simply contact an animal control officer or the appropriate authority in your area.